massimocaprinali/cloud-foundry-public/liberty-optionsForPushing.md

 ```
 {: pre}

-Note: The web applications that are deployed as part of the server directory are accessible under the [context root, as determined by the Liberty profile](http://www.ibm.com/support/knowledgecenter/SSAW57_8.5.5/com.ibm.websphere.wlp.nd.doc/ae/twlp_dep_war.html?cp=SSAW57_8.5.5%2F1-3-11-0-5-6).
+Note: The web applications that are deployed as part of the server directory are accessible under the [context root, as determined by the Liberty profile](http://www.ibm.com/support/knowledgecenter/SSAW57_8.5.5/com.ibm.websphere.wlp.nd.doc/ae/twlp_dep_war.html?cp=SSAW57_8.5.5%2F1-3-11-0-5-6){: external}.
 For example:

 ```
     http://<yourappname>.mybluemix.net/acme/